 The directory where the rotated log files will be stored.
 By default the rotated files are stored in the same directory where the log file is stored.

 Rotate log file on startup

 Specifies whether a server rotates its log file during its startup cycle.
-The default value in production mode is false.

 Advanced Configuration Options